 Cyndi has a Masters in Business Administration from the Haas School of Business at University of Southern California, a Bachelor of Science in Business Administration and a minor in Shakespearan literature from University of California, Berkeley and continues to grow every day in her knowledge of special needs services and advocacy.
 She is looking forward to championing with families throughout the Los Angeles Metropolitan Area to connect them with the appropriate resources for their family to thrive!

 Jessica has worked with the neurodivergent community since her first job in high school as a private math and science tutor for middle school to early college students with Dyslexia, Processing Delays, and Autism Spectrum Disorder (ASD).
 She then became a Respite Caregiver and Personal Assistant in college.
-Her personal experience with neurodivergence, having ADHD and Dyslexia herself, and supporting numerous friends and family members who are neurodivergent has given her a deep understanding of the impact neurodivergence can have on individuals and those around them, as well as how debilitating it can be for those without the right support.
+Her personal experience with neurodivergence, having ADHD and Dyslexia herself, and supporting numerous friends and family members who are neurodivergent, has given her a deep understanding of the impact neurodivergence can have on individuals and those around them, as well as how debilitating it can be for those without the right support.

 Her professional experience supporting the neurodivergent community has broadened her understanding of the services required to help people with developmental disabilities thrive.
-Learning about the gap in the resources for helping families navigate the complex and time-consuming landscape of transition into the Self-Determination Program (SDP), she has been a cheerleader for Clover Adovcates since its inception.
-Utilizing her passion for writing, interest in mental health and developmental disorders, enthusiasm for learning new skills, and commitment to helping Clover’s clients get the services they need and deserve, she became one of Clover’s Person-Centered Planners and Operations Specialist.
+Learning about the gap in the resources for helping families navigate the complex and time-consuming landscape of transition into the Self-Determination Program (SDP), she has been a cheerleader for Clover Advocates since its inception.
+Utilizing her passion for writing, interest in mental health and developmental disorders, enthusiasm for learning new skills, and commitment to helping Clover’s clients get the services they need and deserve, she became one of Clover’s Person-Centered Planners and Operations Specialists.